sudharsan004/ecommerce/README.md

 # ecommerce

-A complete Ecommerce website using django & django rest as backend and react js as a front end library.
+A complete Ecommerce website using django as backend and react js as a front end library.

 ## Backend Architecture